Many or all companies we feature compensate us. Compensation and editorial

 • Politics: Is there unrest in the world or uncertainty closer to home?

-There is no crystal ball to know precisely how gold prices will change over time, but historically, prices have been lower—meaning a good time to buy—when there are higher interest rates, higher inflation, a strong stock market, and relative peace in the world.
-That’s because demand for gold often drops at these times.
+There is no crystal ball to predict gold price changes, but historically, prices tend to be lower—and thus a good time to buy—during periods of high interest rates, high inflation, a strong stock market, and global or domestic stability.
+Demand for gold often drops in these conditions.

 For example:

-• Instead of buying that amount, purchase $1,000 worth of gold each month.
+• Instead of buying all at once, purchase $1,000 worth of gold each month.

 Resources for gold price research

-Before you buy gold, it’s wise to do your research on historical prices and future forecasts for the commodity.
-Here are some places to check for information:
+Before buying gold, it’s wise to research historical prices and future forecasts for the commodity.
+Here are places to check for information:

 • World Gold Council: Dubbed the “global experts on gold,” the World Gold Council researches the international gold market and offers information to professional and individual investors.

 • S&P Global Market Intelligence: The analysts at S&P Global Market Intelligence have put together a commodity briefing report for gold.
-It is available for download although you will have to provide a business or institutional email address to access it.
+It’s available for download to anyone with a business or institutional email address.

 • J.P.
 Morgan Global Research: Financial firm J.P.
-Morgan conducts analyses on various markets and investments, including gold, and many of their findings are available to the public.
+Morgan conducts analysis on various markets and investments, including gold, and many of its findings are available to the public.

 Risks of buying gold

-No investment is risk-free, and that includes gold.
-Before you purchase precious metals, understand how gold pricing works and the costs involved.
+No investment is risk-free, including gold.
+Before purchasing precious metals, it’s important to understand how gold pricing works and the associated costs.

-• Volatility: Since many factors can influence the price of gold, its value can be prone to significant upward and downward swings.
-Its value generally bounces back after a drop, but the price fluctuations can be hard for some people to stomach.
+• Volatility: The price of gold can be volatile, with significant upward and downward swings influenced by various factors.
+While its value generally recovers after a drop, these fluctuations can be challenging for some investors..

-• Storage costs and risk: There are additional costs with physical gold that you won’t have with paper investments.
-If you hold your precious metals in an IRA, you must pay for storage in an IRS-approved depository.
-If you keep your gold at home, you’ll want to invest in a safe and be sure you have adequate insurance coverage.
-There is also the risk of theft if you keep gold in your house.
+• Storage costs and risk: Physical gold comes with additional costs not associated with paper investments.
+If held in an IRA, you must pay for storage in an IRS-approved depository.
+If stored at home, you’ll need to invest in a safe and ensure adequate insurance coverage.
+You also risk theft if you keep gold in your house.

 How to invest in gold

-When discussing investing in gold, many people assume that purchasing physical gold is the only option.
-But there are several ways to invest in gold, each with its own pros and cons.
+Many people assume that purchasing physical gold is the only way to invest in gold, but you have several options, each with its own pros and cons.

 Physical gold